-In Part 1, we discussed how “Capitalism” was distorted by Wall Street.
-In Part 2, we reviewed some of the “myths” of capitalism, which are used to garner “votes” by politicians but are not really true.
+In the past, we discussed how “Capitalism” was distorted by Wall Street.
+We’ve also reviewed some of the “myths” of capitalism, which are used to garner “votes” by politicians but are not really true.
 Most importantly, we discussed the fallacy that “more Government” is the answer in creating equality as it impairs economic opportunity.

 I want to conclude this series with a discussion on the fallacy of socialism and equality, and provide a some thoughts on how you can capitalize on capitalism.

 Envy was once considered to be one of the seven deadly sins before it became one of the most admired virtues under its new name, “social justice."